-As an important member of the community that our program supports, we want to make sure you are aware of COVID-19 related changes to the UCSF Willed Body Program and UC Davis Body Donation Program.
+As an important member of the community that our program supports, we want to make you aware of COVID-19 related changes to the UCSF Willed Body Program and UC Davis Body Donation Program.

 At this time, the University of California is not accepting donations of decedents who have tested positive for COVID-19 in the last 28 days, nor those under investigation for having the virus, including those that have been exposed to COVID-19 in the last 28 days.

 In the event that a donor family needs to make alternative arrangements, the Funeral Consumers Alliance of California, a non-profit advocacy group, provides resources for people navigating funeral planning.
 For more information on the organization or to find contact information for your local area, their website is https://www.fca-calif.org.

-These decisions have been difficult to make and we understand their impact on our donors and their families.
-We appreciate that many of our registrants plan for the donation of their bodies years in advance of their deaths, while others may have more urgent needs.
 We will keep our websites updated with current information as restrictions are lifted and new information becomes available.
-If you have questions in the meantime, a member of our team can be reached at 415-476-1981 or firstname.lastname@example.org; UC Davis at 916-734-9560.
+If you have questions in the meantime, a member of the UCSF team can be reached at 415-476-1981 or firstname.lastname@example.org; UC Davis at 916-734-9560.

 About the Willed Body Program

 The Willed Body Program is one of many UCSF programs that is committed to excellence in research and education.
 The program accepts human body donations for anatomical studies essential to teaching and research at UCSF and its associates.

 These donations are integral to a wide range of educational, research, and clinical pursuits, including anatomy instruction and neurological, anatomical, and physiological research.
 The University relies on the support and generosity of the community for help in fulfilling its academic, research, and health care mission.